Wellness center

 Steroids vs. Regenerative Strategies: Different Targets

-People often use the phrase "non-surgical options for arthritis" as shorthand for care that does not require an operating room.
+Non-surgical care means treatment that does not require an operating room.
 Clinically, it usually means targeted injections, tissue-supportive therapies, and a plan that accounts for movement mechanics and recovery capacity.
 It can also include advanced diagnostics to confirm what is driving symptoms instead of guessing.
+Our broader menu of regenerative medicine options for joint and tissue recovery is designed to be combined into one coordinated plan.

-A knee joint does not work in isolation.
-Hip strength, ankle mobility, gait patterns, and old injuries all influence how force moves through the knee.
+Mechanics drive chronic knee pain because the knee never works in isolation.
+Hip strength, ankle mobility, gait patterns, and old injuries all influence how force moves through the joint.
 In arthritis, small mechanical problems can feel big because the joint is already sensitive.

 Common contributors we evaluate include: